-Cancelling your membership with Akademikernes A-kasse means you cannot pay contributions to the Danish early retirement scheme (efterløn) (link in Danish).
-However, you can pay the contribution when you come back to Denmark and if you meet the conditions for membership/membership renewal.
+Cancelling your membership with Akademikernes A-kasse means you cannot pay contributions to the Danish early retirement scheme (efterlønsordning).
+However, you can pay the contribution when you come back to Denmark, if you meet the requirements for a membership/membership renewal.

 If you are not a citizen of an EEA country, special rules apply.

 When returning to Denmark

 When you return to Denmark, you have to apply for a new membership within 8 weeks of your return, in order to receive unemployment benefits.

 You are always welcome to contact us, if you have any questions.

 It is important that you are insured in the right country.
 If not, it may have consequences for your right to receive unemployment benefits, depending on the length of the insurance period.

 Worst case, you may not be able to obtain unemployment benefits.
 In order to be eligible for benefits you need to fulfill an income criteria.
 This means that you have to have been a member for 1 year and you have to have earned a minumum of DKK 263,232 (2024) within a year.
 You can only get a maximum of DKK 21,936 per month (2024) in a membership period.
 This applies whether or not you have retained your membership with us.
 You can also lose your right to Danish early retirement benefits (efterløn).
 If you are in doubt, always consult Akademikernes A-kasse.